frigus02/RESTer/README.md

 yarn package
 ```

-Afterwards you will find the generated files in the folder _.package_.
+Afterwards you will find the generated files in the folder _package_.

 ## Contributors